openstack/governance/reference/tags/team_diverse-affiliation.rst

 * the union of the active memberships of the core review teams associated with the git repositories managed by the team

+This tag is applied based on the `tools/teamstats.py` script.
+The output of this script is then reviewed by the TC to verify it matches the reality.

 The timeline used for evaluation is based on the past 6 months, and should be updated around the same time as the 6 month release.